gregmarine/ByGregMarine.com/Blog/src/2024/12/26_disney_christmas.md

 Because of that ride's popularity at Christmas, the line was a tad long and the ride got backed up a bit at the end of the attraction.
 After I got off, I had to walk very fast over to the American pavilion to get in the line for my spot where the Candlelight Processional was...hehehe But I made it in time just before they started to seat people.
 When I got into the seating area, I noticed a lot of empty space on the front row.
 So I headed on down there to get a seat.

+As I got to talking with the lady next to me on the front row, we got to talking about the importance of a daily relationship with God.
+That it is a lifestyle and not just something we do on Sunday or Wednesday (as some churches have a Wednesday service too).
+We got on the subject because she asked me if I played an instrument...LOL I told her I used to.
+And the conversation ended up on how my brother is now playing his electric bass in the worship band from time to time.
+The conversation was such a blessing.

+The Candlelight Processional was amazing!
+Edward James Olmos was the narrator.
+The live choir and orchestra were amazing.
+It is basically a presentation of the *greatest story ever told* with scripture being read and music to accompany the story.
+Seeing that at Disney is pretty special.
+Between the parks in California and here in Florida, I believe they've been doing this for over 60 years now.

+The entire presentation was about 55 minutes long.
+So, I didn't end up having time to go over to Hollywood Studios to do all that I wanted to over there.
+I technically could have gone over just to say I hit all 4 parks.
+But I wouldn't have had time to really do anything.
+I would have wanted to see a show, do a ride, and have something to eat in order to declare that I actually visited the park...hehehe So, I stayed a little longer than planned at EPCOT and ate a few things there.

+On my way out of EPCOT, I did one last PhotoPass experience to have my pictures in front of a Christmas tree at night.
+I love how those turned out.
+I then made my way back to the TTC and headed home.

+In total, I was away from home about 18 hours after only having about 5 hours sleep.
+That's why I'm so surprised I'm functioning today...LOL

+It was a blessed day.
+It was my time being away from home (Indiana) on Christmas.
+But I was at home (Disney) on Christmas...hehehe

+I sort of said this earlier...but I think my favorite thing was helping people.
+It was a little thing...but perhaps it meant a lot to them in the moment.
+I'm so glad God provided the path for me to be there yesterday.
+I don't really know if I'll ever do Christmas at Disney again.
+But I'm grateful I did it this year <3